 All they needed now was their title character, not only someone who had the vocal capabilities to voice Mario, but also the look and charisma to pull off the role in live-action!
 Reflecting on an interview found on the show’s DVD special features, Albano was slightly trepidatious at first.

-“They approached me for the part, and I thought it was an opportunity,” Albano recounted.
-“First I didn’t want to do it, I’m in the wrestling, forget about that.
-But then my wife talked to me and said, ‘Hey, look, let’s take a shot at it.’”
+"They approached me for the part, and I thought it was an opportunity," Albano recounted.
+"At first, I didn’t want to do it.
+I’m in the wrestling, forget about that.
+But then my wife talked to me and said, ‘Hey, look, let’s take a shot at it.’"

 Another reason why Albano may have been slightly hesitant about taking on this role in The Super Mario Bros.
 Super Show! was the fact he would have to make some big physical changes to perform the part, mainly getting rid of his famous facial hair!